Mid-Infrared Outbursts in Nearby Galaxies: Nuclear Obscuration and Connections to Hidden Tidal Disruption Events and Changing-Look Active Galactic Nuclei: Nuclear Obscuration, Galaxy Type and Galactic-Scale Extinction

 \section{Nuclear Obscuration, Galaxy Type and Galactic-Scale Extinction}

-As demonstrated in the previous section, MIRONG hosts appear to more closely resemble AGN than typical TDE host galaxies.
 The derived dust properties in the nuclear region of MIRONG hosts \citep{2021ApJS..252...32J} allow us to investigate the possibility that TDEs in high dust-content galaxies might be preferentially hidden.
 Dust mass is derived by assuming that thermal emission from dust is powering the MIR emission.
 The assumed dust grain size distribution comes from Mathis, Rumpl, and Nord \citep[MRN; ][]{1977ApJ...217..425M} and is roughly power-law in nature.
 W1 and W2 fluxes are then fit to a modified blackbody to obtain dust temperature and corresponding masses under the assumption of a high dust covering fraction \citep{2021ApJS..252...32J}.
 This assumption seems to be additionally supported by our findings that dust mass is not correlated with galaxy orientation in our galaxy host sample.
+Because the methodology for deriving dust mass estimates is applied uniformly to all MIRONG, additional factors such as possible differences in individual galaxy dust composition are not taken into account.
+As such we focus our following analysis on dust mass properties of MIRONG on a population rather than individual level.